Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 One of the first things I look for when signing up for a new credit card is a great sign-up bonus.

 Whether the bonus is cash back, travel points or miles, or points for one of the big 5 banks, these sign-up bonuses give you an immediate incentive to get a credit card ‒ which can range from $25 in statement credit to $1,250 in travel rewards.

-For an annual fee of $165, not only will you get many great perks, but you will also enjoy a sign-up bonus worth up to an astounding $875!
+For an annual fee of $120 (that’s waived for the first year), not only will you get many great perks, but you will also enjoy a sign-up bonus worth up to $750.

-Or if you’re looking for a no fee credit card, the BMO Rewards Mastercard has the best sign-up bonus on the market right now for a no fee card.
+Or if you’re looking for a no fee credit card, the MBNA Rewards Platinum Plus Mastercard has the best sign-up bonus on the market right now for a no fee card.